google/kctf/docs/troubleshooting.md

 kctf chal debug logs
 ```

-In addition, you can run any kubectl command as before.
+In addition, you can run any kubectl command as described in the section [Inspecting a Kubernetes Deployment](#inspecting-a-kubernetes-deployment).

 ### Restarting or redeploying

 A good first step is to restart the challenge.
 To do so run:
 ```
-kctf-kubectl rollout restart deployment/chal
+kubectl rollout restart deployment/chal
 ```
 Note: To make Kubernetes automatically restart flaky challenges, you should have a healthcheck.